Best Christmas plants and flowers – 13 buys for home or gifts

 Traditional carols such as The Holly and the Ivy or the more recent Under the Mistletoe by Justin Bieber set a celebratory mood, whilst the centuries’ old song O Tannenbaum immortalizes the humble fir tree.
 When it comes to celebratory floral decorations, little compares with the rich red foliage of poinsettias.
 Meanwhile, outdoors, even the most dismal morning brings the unlooked-for pleasure of wondrous flowers such as hellebores, clematis or aconites; and berries aplenty on evergreen skimmias and hollies.

-So, as you gather greenery to decorate your home or to give as gifts, take a moment to discover the best Christmas plants for home or gifts.
+So, as you gather greenery to decorate your home or to give as gifts, take a moment to discover the best Christmas plants and flowers for home or gifts.

-This list includes our favorite Christmas plants.
+This list includes our favorite Christmas plants and flowers.
 It may be that you plant them now as one of your winter garden ideas – or perhaps you will want display them indoors in containers as a table centerpiece or as part of your Christmas foliage ideas display.

-It's also wonderful to give Christmas plants as gifts – for green-fingered friends to enjoy as houseplants or planted in their own gardens.
+It's also wonderful to give Christmas plants as gifts – for green-thumbed friends to enjoy as indoor plants or planted in their own yards.
+You can use many of these picks to plant a winter container, too.

 First, holly, one the more traditional Christmas plants.
 The most ancient of Christmas traditions of decorating churches and homes derives from the Roman festival of Saturnalia, a seven-day fest of debauchery and drinking.
 Later, Christians adopted holly to represent Christ’s crown of thorns, the crimson berries a symbol of his blood, and the evergreen leaves a metaphor for life after death.